data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/general-software-engineering-skills/grpc/_index.md

 4. **Bi-Directional Streaming**: gRPC supports four types of service methods, including a bidirectional streaming RPC where both sides send a sequence of messages using a read-write stream.

-## Conclusion

-**gRPC** is a powerful, efficient, and scalable framework that can handle a wide range of communication requirements.
-It's particularly suited for creating microservices and other distributed systems.

 ## Learning Resources

 Here are some suggestions for learning gRPC, which will help you become more proficient in using this powerful communication protocol: